Diero/howest-digitaalvormgever/README.md

 No known issues for this extension

 ## Release Notes
+### 0.4.3
+- From now on you can choose between the snippet prefixes `dv-` and `mct-`.

 ### 0.4.2
-- Release patch, development troubels
+- Release patch, development troubles

 ### 0.4.1
-- Release patch, development troubels
+- Release patch, development troubles

 ### 0.4.0
 - Accidental minor release